Financial Aid Office (FAO)

 Financial Aid Eligibility: Your need-based aid eligibility is the difference between the cost for you to attend CIU and what you and your family should be able to pay.
 The information used in the calculation of your Estimated Family Contribution (EFC) was reported by you and your family on the Free Application for Federal Student Aid (FAFSA).
 In order to qualify for federal, state and institutional aid, all courses must be required for the current degree or certificate the student is seeking.

-Non-standard, online only students’ financial aid will also be credited to the students’ account in two equal disbursements.
+Financial aid for all other students, including online undergraduate, graduate, online graduate, and doctoral students is credited to the student's account in two equal disbursements per semester.
 The first disbursement will be applied after the start of the first class, once attendance and participation is verified.
 This disbursement covers the cost of tuition, books, fees and any other authorized charges.
 If this results in excess funds, the Accounting Office has 14 days to issue the funds.
 You will receive the funds unless the school has been authorized to hold them for a future semester.
-The second disbursement will be processed at the midpoint of the term, once attendance and participation is verified.
-This disbursement will cover the cost of any books, fees, and any other authorized charges generated after the first disbursement.
+The second disbursement will be processed at the midpoint of the term, once attendance and participation is again verified.
+This disbursement will cover the cost of any books, fees, and any other authorized charges remaining after the first disbursement.
 If this results in excess funds, the Accounting Office has 14 days to issue the funds.
 You will receive the funds unless the school has been authorized to hold them.

 CIU Scholarships and Grants: The Financial Aid Office awards scholarships and grants each year in the order that necessary documents have been received.
 A list of CIU Scholarships and Grants can be found on our website.
 Questions regarding a particular scholarship or grant should be directed to the Financial Aid Office (FAO).
 All CIU scholarships and grants are awarded in the fall and spring semesters only and are contingent upon continuous, full-time enrollment.